- Professor Alison Fletcher (chair and Long Professor) - ext. 3547

 - Professor Belle Tuten (Charles A. Dana Professor) - ext.
 3536

 - Professor James Tuten - ext.
 3548

 The department offers a core of survey courses and builds this base with other courses emphasizing the social, economic, political, and cultural aspects of the past.
-Our strengths are in European, Latin American, British Emperial, Asian and U.S. studies.
+Our strengths are in European, British Empire, Asian and U.S. studies.
 The department provides sound preparation for a wide variety of vocational interests, including those of historian, teacher, and lawyer, as well as those in business and government.
 We have a strong History and Museum Studies program.
-In addition to traditional survey courses, the department offers selected in-depth studies (e.g., seminars on The Sixties, and The Great War).
+In addition to traditional survey courses, the department offers selected in-depth studies (e.g., seminars on Environmental History, the Pacific War, Medieval Medicine, and The Great War).

 - History Seminar: Every semester a member of the Department offers an informal discussion of their research to students.
 Donuts are always provided!

 - Phi Alpha Theta: The Department is a member of this national history honorary society and regularly sends students to regional conferences.